-- 1. For areas contaminated with mould that are less than 10 sq. ft (1m2): - Contractors and or Sub-contractors trained on this procedure, personal protective equipment and potential health hazards can conduct the necessary remediation. - The personal protective equipment that should be worn includes gloves1 and goggles2. - Remediation of materials can be completed during school hours providing there are no occupants in the adjacent vicinity where the work is being completed. - Contaminated materials should be removed, sealed in double plastic bags and disposed as normal waste. - 2.
-For areas contaminated with mould that are between 10 sq.ft and 100 sq. ft (1 to 3m2): - The areas requiring remediation should be contained with floor to ceiling enclosed with polyethylene sheeting and maintained under negative pressure with a HEPA filtered fan unit.
-The supply and return air vents in the contaminated area should be blocked prior to commencing the remediation. - The personal protective equipment that should be worn includes a N95 respirator or a half face respirator with HEPA filter, disposable coveralls, gloves1 and goggles2. - Remediation of materials contaminated with this extent of mould must be completed after school hours and with advance notification to the area occupants. - Contaminated materials should be removed, sealed in double plastic bags and disposed as normal waste. - 3.
-For areas contaminated with mould that are greater than 100 sq.ft (3m2):
+- 1. For areas contaminated with mould that are less than 10 sq. ft (1m2): - Contractors and or Sub-contractors trained on this procedure, personal protective equipment and potential health hazards can conduct the necessary remediation. - The personal protective equipment that should be worn includes gloves1 and goggles2. - Remediation of materials can be completed during school hours providing there are no occupants in the adjacent vicinity where the work is being completed. - Contaminated materials should be removed, sealed in double plastic bags and disposed as normal waste. - For areas contaminated with mould that are between 10 sq.ft and 100 sq. ft (1 to 3m2): - The areas requiring remediation should be contained with floor to ceiling enclosed with polyethylene sheeting and maintained under negative pressure with a HEPA filtered fan unit.
+The supply and return air vents in the contaminated area should be blocked prior to commencing the remediation. - The personal protective equipment that should be worn includes a N95 respirator or a half face respirator with HEPA filter, disposable coveralls, gloves1 and goggles2. - Remediation of materials contaminated with this extent of mould must be completed after school hours and with advance notification to the area occupants. - Contaminated materials should be removed, sealed in double plastic bags and disposed as normal waste.

-Any surfaces requiring remediation that are greater than100 sq.ft should be completed by a qualified contractor.
+3. For areas contaminated with mould that are greater than 100 sq.ft (3m2): Any surfaces requiring remediation that are greater than 100 sq.ft should be completed by a qualified contractor.

-- 1 The appropriate gloves that can be used include: natural rubber, neoprene, nitrile, polyurethane or PVC.
-2 The generation should not have any went hales to prevent any dust/debris entering the exact set of the set o - 2 The goggles should not have any vent holes to prevent any dust/debris entering the eyes.
+- 1 The appropriate gloves that can be used include: natural rubber, neoprene, nitrile, polyurethane or PVC. - 2 The goggles should not have any vent holes to prevent any dust/debris entering the eyes.